These pages contain a range of useful information. Please check back regularly for updates

 HEE has produced COVID-19 guidance and information for trainees.
 Please click here

-There are a large number of policies and procedures that you will need to be aware of at different times, such as how to claim from the study budget, how to report absence from training, what to do if you want to apply for maternity/paternity/adoption leave, and so on.
+There are a large number of policies and procedures that you will need to be aware of at different times, such as how to claim study leave expenses, how to report absence from training, what to do if you want to apply for maternity / paternity / parental / adoption leave, and so on.

 Please follow this link to the Deanery info for GP Specialty trainees